 Outlined are examples of behaviors that are unacceptable for Navarro College students and the ways in which college officials deal with student misconduct.
 Students are responsible for knowing and obeying the college rules, as well as local, state and federal laws.
-A student who violates these rules will be subject to disciplinary action, including expulsion or suspension from Navarro College, and may face additional, independent action from the civil authorities, such as the Navarro College Department of Public Safety or the Corsicana Police Department.
+A student who violates these rules, whether on or off campus, will be subject to disciplinary action.
+This action may result in expulsion or suspension from Navarro College, and may face additional, independent action from the civil authorities, such as the Navarro College Department of Public Safety or the Corsicana Police Department.